Why choose this course

 What you will study

-Our MSc in Psychology (Conversion) will develop your knowledge of the theories and practical applications of contemporary psychology.
-We place particular emphasis on how psychology is applied in practice.
-You will learn about the core areas of psychology, such as social, developmental and cognitive psychology, the biological bases of psychology, and individual differences.
+Our MSc Psychology (Conversion) course will develop your knowledge of the theories and practical applications of contemporary psychology, with emphasis on how psychology is applied in practice.
+You'll learn about the core areas of psychology, such as cognitive, developmental and social psychology, the biological bases of psychology, and individual differences.
+You’ll explore the brain, behaviour, personality, and psychopathology, building an understanding of the conceptual and historical issues in psychology.

 Teaching consists of a series of lectures, seminars, and workshops, as well as smaller-sized tutorials.
-We support our teaching through technology wherever possible.
+You’ll also complete independent study, comprised of coursework and research-related activities.

-The course is assessed through a combination of written and verbal coursework, presentations, end-of-semester exams, and through your MSc dissertation.
+The course is assessed through a combination of written and verbal coursework, presentations, end-of-semester exams, and your dissertation.
 You must achieve a mark of 50 per cent or higher in every individual unit of assessment in order to pass and to receive an MSc degree.
-You will then be eligible to apply for chartered membership with the BPS.

 MSc - British Psychological Society (BPS)